JAORMX/JAORMX.github.io/_posts/2016-06-21-deploying-master-tripleo-quickstart.markdown

 All this is quite nice already.
 Problem is, for a dev-environment, I want to use master.

-Now, I can see there are several options for the releases, so there exists master and master-tripleo.
+Now, I can see there are several options for the releases, which can be found in the _config/release_ directory.
+The options are:

+    liberty.yml  master-tripleo.yml  master.yml  mitaka.yml

 I didn't get master-tripleo to work.
 So I guess 'master' it is.

 {% highlight bash %}
-./quickstart.sh --config config/general_config/ha.yml --no-clone $HOST master
+./quickstart.sh --config config/general_config/ha.yml -R master --no-clone $HOST
 {% endhighlight %}

 This will leave you with a fairly new and working undercloud.